manoj-bhaskaran/My-Scripts/src/powershell/module/Videoscreenshot/README.md

 Start-VideoBatch -CropOnly -SaveFolder .\shots [-PythonScriptPath .\src\python\crop_colours.py]
 ```
 Requirements/behavior:
-- **`-SaveFolder` is required** in crop-only mode and must point to the folder containing images to rocess.
+- **`-SaveFolder` is required** in crop-only mode and must point to the folder containing images to process.
 - `-SourceFolder` and other capture-related flags are **ignored** in crop-only mode.
+- Use `-ReprocessCropped` (and optionally `-KeepExistingCrops`) to control re-cropping semantics.

 ### Advanced usage